Mama June Wearing Fat Suit: Star Reveals Reason For Weight Loss Amid Rumors

 Shannon’s appearance in the show is dramatically different from what fans may remember, with styled blonde hair and heavy makeup making the star almost unrecognizable from her former self.

 Following his split with Mama June in 2014, Mike “Sugar Bear” Thompson was married to new girlfriend Jennifer Lamb in a ceremony in the backyard of the couple’s Atlanta home.
-On the premiere of “Mama June: From Not To Hot”, Shannon airs her feelings on Sugar Bear’s new relationship.
+On the premiere of “Mama June: From Not To Hot,” Shannon airs her feelings on Sugar Bear’s new relationship.

 “It’s not like I want Sugar back or anything, but I’m not ready to see him with anyone else, either.”